emilsw/ew/full-time.md

 I see myself as an IC and/or in a management role.

 My main strengths and focuses are in growth strategies, online experiment design, UX research and data analysis.
-Creating/optimizing/analyzing systems, mechanisms and experiences that attract, convert and retain more and better/happier customers.

 But I have hands on experience in most disciplines of digital growth and product development (SEO, PPC, email marketing, outreach, lead generation, contention creation, UX/UI design, web development etc.)